overwolf/overwolf.github.io/docs/topics/exclusive-mode.md

   **To detect if the game is running in non-borderless fullscreen, read the [overwolf.games.OverlayInfo.exclusiveModeDisabled](../api/overwolf-games#overlayinfo-object) property.
 If it's `true`, it means that the exclusive mode is disabled, and you should display the user notification about it.** (suggest him to change the mode to fullscreen borderless or windowed mode.
 Otherwise he will not be able to interact with your app's windows )

 * Overwolf allowed capturing these games only when it's in fullscreen-borderless mode.
 If the game is in fullscreen non-borderless or windowed mode (we'll support it also very soon), the capture will not work correctly.

-## Related flags

-There are several manifest flags that related to exclusive mode:

-*